RedHatInsights/insights-deployment-test/README.md

 8. Commit your deploy_key.enc file, .travis.yml, and .travis directory
 9. Verify that the Travis env variables have been added.
 10. Confirm the build completed successfully on Travis-CI and verify that the files were pushed to your build repo.

+## How to Use
+### Pushing to beta/master
+Anytime a build of the master branch happens, Travis builds and pushes a new commit to the master branch in your build repo.
+Pull requests on master will not be deployed until they are merged, but they will be built to assure linting, snapshots, etc. are working as expected.

+### Pushing to stable
+If you want to push to stable, make a branch `stable/foo`, `stable/bar`, etc. Any build of a stable branch in the repo will deploy to `stable` branch in the build repo.